AnhThuHoang0518/Deep-Learning-model-for-Sale-Forecasting/README.md

 This project implements a Long Short-Term Memory (LSTM) model for forecasting daily store sales.
 The task is framed as supervised learning with a sliding window over time and optional exogenous features.

 - Problem formulation: fixed-length lookback windows of past sales (and optional exogenous signals such as calendar/holiday indicators and rolling statistics) are used to predict the next step
-- Model: a stacked LSTM with dropout to capture temporal dependencies; trained as a global model across multiple series (e.g., stores/product families) to share seasonal and trend structure.
+- Model: a stacked LSTM with dropout to capture temporal dependencies; trained as a global model across multiple series (stores/product families) to share seasonal and trend structure.
 - Training protocol: strictly time-respecting splits; normalization/encoding fit only on the training period; early stopping and model checkpointing based on validation performance.
 - Evaluation: time-aware validation (rolling-origin/backtesting or single chronological holdout) with appropriate error metric (RMLSE: RMSE of log y).